 The mission of the Coalition is to preserve the Belmont Uplands so it can provide water absorption and flood prevention, habitats for many varieties of animals, an outdoor classroom for local youth and an environment in which the largest Silver Maple Forest in the Boston area can thrive.

 The Coalition is currently challenging a sprawling housing development with nearly 300 units and 600 parking spaces proposed to lie in the middle of the forest and encroaching on the surrounding wetlands.
 The mostly upmarket housing development would fragment wildlife corridors and degrade the natural value of the surrounding 120-acre Alewife Reservation.
 Friends of Alewife Reservation, the Massachusetts Department of Conservation and Recreation and local environmental groups are opposed to the development.
 It would also adversely affect surrounding neighborhoods by increasing flooding in Little Pond, increasing air and water pollution and increasing traffic congestion as far as the Fresh Pond Rotary.

 Expert naturalists, hydrologists, and wetlands scientists supported the 20 faults listed in the Belmont Conservation Commission’s findings against the development.
-The Coalition and the Belmont Conservation Commission have challenged the development since 2007.
-In 2010, the DEP issued a decision which completely ignored 4 DAYS of hearings, including extensive cross-examination of the developer's witnesses.
-The Plaintiffs are taking their case to the Massachusetts Appeals Court.
+The Belmont Conservation Commission had challenged the development from 2007-2013.
+The Coalition continues to challenge the development.

 Flooding Impact Study by Expert Hydrologist Scott Horsley: